 Major League Baseball could decide as soon as next month.
 For Washington fans, the offer marks the chance of a lifetime.
 For Peter G. Angelos, owner of the Orioles, it's a potential disaster.

 Angelos says residents of Washington and its suburbs make up 25 percent of the club's fans, and he warns that a new team in the capital would be economically devastating for the Orioles.

 Others say Baltimore baseball might be enlivened by neighborly competition.

-But civic leaders in Baltimore say baseball at Camden Yards is an important contributor to the Inner Harbor's economic boom, an added enticement for business and convention visitors, and an important backdrop for the harbor's bustling scene.
+But civic leaders in Baltimore say baseball at Camden Yards is an important contributor to the 's economic boom, an added enticement for business and convention visitors, and an important backdrop for the harbor's bustling scene.